Saba-Gh-H/cross-lingual-bias-detection/README.md

 - Prompts use a placeholder `[ ]` and `temperature=0` for deterministic decoding.
 - Scripts auto‑resume if interrupted and save per‑row progress.
 - Consider Git LFS if any CSVs are very large.
 ---

 ## 📬 Contact
-Add your name/email here.
+sghanbarihaez@fbk.eu
+ghanbari.haez.saba@gmail.com
 Paper link will be added upon publication.